Lexicon

 ORIGINAL

 The designed limit beyond which verification must stop and a human must intervene.
-Between what can be proven and what should be forgiven lies a boundary that no algorithm can hold open — the point where the evidentiary record is complete, the facts are established, and the system's verdict is clear, yet justice requires something the verdict cannot provide: recognition of the actor as a person capable of change, worthy of a future not determined by their past.
-The mercy threshold is where sunset provisions operate, where the right to become someone new is protected, where the fourth equation's demand — records need sunset — translates into institutional architecture.
+Between what can be proven and what should be forgiven lies a boundary no algorithm can hold open — the point where the evidentiary record is complete, the facts established, the system's verdict clear, yet justice demands something the verdict cannot provide: recognition of the actor as a person capable of change, worthy of a future not determined by the past.
 Verification establishes what happened; it cannot establish that the actor deserves forgiveness.
-That judgment requires something verification cannot provide: the recognition that persons are not their documented pasts.
-The mercy threshold cannot be automated without destroying what it names, because mercy is by definition the exercise of judgment that transcends what the formal system demonstrates.
-Attempting to formalize mercy converts it into a rule, and a rule that always forgives is not mercy but indifference.
-The threshold must therefore be held open by human arbiters — Homo Arbiter at the constitutional boundary where verification yields to judgment.
+That judgment demands what verification cannot provide: the recognition that persons are not their documented pasts.
+The mercy threshold cannot be automated without destroying what it names, because mercy is by definition judgment that transcends what the formal system demonstrates.
+A rule that always forgives is not mercy but indifference.
+The threshold must be held open by human arbiters.
+No algorithm can hold it for them.

 Model and Satisfaction (A3b)